If your job has something to do with data, chances are you already are using Informatica products. Or will be.

 Informatica Developers should have in-depth knowledge of ETL procedure that’s at the core of all Informatica products.

-Your skills section needs to reflect that knowledge.
+Your resume skills section needs to reflect that knowledge.

 Extract: in order to successfully extract data from any source, you have to be proficient with various SQL databases, ERP and CRM systems.

 Demonstrating your skills with different platforms and data hubs is crucial for a successful Informatica resume.